-- The remainder of the final academic year in School A's program. - The student's final period of study in School B's program.
+- The remainder of the final academic year in School A's program. - The remainder of School B's program.

-If the remainder of the final academic year in School A's program is shorter than the remainder of the student's final period of study in School B's program, the initial loan period at School B begins on the student's start date at School B, January 5, 2010, and ends on the end date of the final academic year in School A's program, May 11, 2010.
+If the remainder of the final academic year in School A's program is shorter than the remainder of School B's program, the initial loan period at School B begins on the student's start date at School B, January 5, 2010, and ends on the end date of the final academic year in School A's program, May 11, 2010.
 For this initial loan, the student may receive no more than the grade level 1 Stafford annual loan limit at School B (\$5,500, of which no more than \$3,500 may consist of subsidized Stafford loan funds), minus the Stafford loan amount the student received for the final academic year in School A's program (\$2,000 in subsidized Stafford loan funds).
-School B may initially certify a combined subsidized and unsubsidized Stafford loan funds.
-After the final academic year in School A's program ends on May 11, 2010, the student enters a new academic year for Stafford annual loan limit purposes, and School B may certify a Stafford loan(s) for the next full academic year or for the student's final period of study, if less than a full academic year.
+School B may initially certify a combined subsidized and unsubsidized Stafford loan amount that does not exceed \$3,500, of which no more than \$1,500 may consist of subsidized Stafford loan funds.
+After the final academic year in School A's program ends on May 11, 2010, the student enters a new academic year for Stafford annual loan limit purposes, and School B may certify a Stafford loan(s) for the next full academic year or for the remainder of the program, if less than a full academic year.

-If the student's final period of study in School B's program is shorter than the remainder of the final academic year in School A's program, the initial loan period at School B begins on the student's start date at School B, January 5, 2010, and ends on the date School B expects the student to complete the number of credit or clock hours and weeks of instructional time in the final period of study in School B's program.
+If the remaining portion of School B's program is shorter than the remainder of the final academic year in School A's program, the initial loan period at School B begins on the student's start date at School B, January 5, 2010, and ends on the date School B expects the student to complete the number of credit or clock hours and weeks of instructional time in the remaining portion of School B's program.
 Because this student is enrolled in an undergraduate program, the student's Stafford annual loan limit at School B must be prorated based on the number of hours that School B expects the student to complete during the final period of study in School B's program at the time School B certifies the loan (see Subsection 6.1.F).
 School B may certify a Stafford loan amount that does not exceed the lesser of the following: